stakater/developer-handbook/architecture/object-calisthenics.md

 Don’t abbreviate, period.

+It’s often tempting to abbreviate in the names of classes, methods, or variables.
+Resist the temptation – abbreviations can be confusing, and they tend to hide larger problems.

+Think about why you want to abbreviate.
+Is it because you’re typing the same word over and over again?
+If that’s the case, perhaps your method is used too heavily and you are missing opportunities to remove duplication.
+Is it because your method names are getting long?
+This might be a sign of a misplaced responsibility, or a missing class.

+Try to keep class and method names to 1-2 words, and avoid names that duplicate the context.
+If the class is an Order, the method doesn’t need to be called shipOrder().
+Simply name the method ship() so that clients call order.ship() – a simple and clear representation of what’s going on.

 > Naming things is hard, that’s right, but naming things by their right names is even harder!

 > My Golden Rule is: if you’re not able to find a name for a class, then ask yourself if this class makes sense, or if you can decouple things a bit more.